li-emily/Final_Project/README.md

 ## Source of Data:

  We utilized sources provided by the CDC website which examined:
-  * Demographics of Patients withg COVID-19 in 2021
+  * Demographics of Patients with COVID-19 in 2021
   * Population Vaccination Data in 2021
   * Hospitalization and Mortality in Patients with COVID-19 in 2021